refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 `logout` method is used to log out users.
 It expects to return a Promise.

--   If the Promise resolves, the user is logged out and pages that require authentication will not be accessible.
+-   If the Promise resolves, the user is logged out and pages that require authentication will not be accessible and by default, the user will be redirected to the `/login` page.

 -   If the Promise rejects, the user is not logged out and stays on the page.